+When speaking with Clay, the 45-year-old actress doubled down on her previous comments and further explained why she saw herself as a Black woman versus a biracial woman.
 "The politics of race in our country are such that when one wants to make it clear that they're not Black, that it's a way to keep them separate from Black people.
 We have a long history in this country of that.
 Of it not being popular to be Black."

 She continued, "So I've always found that to be an offensive term.
 I'm Black, and I embrace — you know, that's my family."

 Historically, a person was considered Black if they have one-eighth or more drop of blood from a Black person, but over time, conversations about whether or not a biracial person is considered Black has been a hot topic especially since there has been an increase in the number of multiracial people in America and in the world.

 Many have argued that they should be allowed to label themselves however they see fit.
 And while there are many people of mixed race who identify as Black, there are others who identify as biracial such as Meghan Markle, Mariah Carey, and Rashida Jones.

 Featured image by Leon Bennett/Getty Images for BET+

 Our teeth are connected to so many things - our nutrition, our confidence, and our overall mood.
 We often take for granted how important healthy teeth are, until issues like tooth sensitivity or gum recession come to remind us.
 Like most things related to our bodies, prevention is the best medicine.
 Here are five things you can do immediately to improve your oral hygiene, prevent tooth sensitivity, and avoid dental issues down the road.